abhishekvats29/Vehicle-Registrations---Investor-Dashboard/README.md

 - Copyright © 2025 Abhishek Vats.
 All rights reserved.

 ## 📄 License
-- This project is Created as part of a hiring process assignment.
+- This project is Created as part of assignment.